GoogleCloudPlatform/buzzwordbingo/README.md

 Setup `/functions/email/config.json` based on the sample file there.

 Then run `make function`

+### Cloud Scheduler
+Purge the system of games, boards, and most importantly, emails older than 30 days.

+Set this up by running `make schedule`

 <hr>
 This is not an official Google product.